-It was Light-Up Night, and Downtown Pittsburgh was wickedly cold.
+It was Light-Up Night, and Downtown Pittsburgh was wicked cold.
 The wind whipped down Stanwix Street and swirled around the plaza surrounding the Gateway T station.
-The Deshmukh family of Pittsburgh wished they had worn more layers, and everyone but Mom complained about stinging cheeks and frigid hands.
+The Deshmukh family of Pittsburgh wished they had worn more layers, and everyone but mom complained about stinging cheeks and frigid hands.

 Then they saw it.
 Under a little tent perched outside the main entrance to Gateway 2, staff members from Pittsburgh International Airport were giving away gloves.